 14. University of Maryland Global Campus

-The University of Maryland Global Campus offers an Online Bachelor’s of Science Degree Program in Public Safety Administration.
+The University of Maryland Global Campus offers an Online Bachelors of Science Degree Program in Public Safety Administration.
 This course of study trains students to play leadership roles in disaster prevention and management within communities, across the country and the world.
-Students will learn the ins and outs of the profession from the federal level, state and local levels.
-They will learn best practices of collaboration with community partnership organizations.
+Students will learn the ins and outs of the profession from the federal level, state, and local levels.
+They will learn best practices of collaboration with community partner organizations.
 Students will gain a global outlook as well as heightened interpersonal skills that are required for excellent leadership.
-Students will also learn how to direct programs that will lead to disaster management in a variety of contexts, including governmental and private sector.
-The coursework also includes intensive risk assessment skill building and architecting effective response plans.
+Students will also learn how to direct programs that will lead to disaster management in a variety of contexts, including the governmental and private sectors.
+The coursework also includes intensive risk assessment skill-building and architecting effective response plans.
 Communication skills are heavily stressed in the coursework.
 The entire course of study is made up of 120 credit hours.

 Degree Type: BS in Public Service Administration